-Beginning in 2020, payment of Disability Living Allowance (DLA) for children in Scotland is transferring from the Department for Work and Pensions (DWP) to Social Security Scotland.
+In the future, payment of Disability Living Allowance (DLA) for children in Scotland will transfer from the Department for Work and Pensions (DWP) to Social Security Scotland.

 A new benefit called Child Disability Payment will replace DLA for children in Scotland.
 There will be no change to the amount you are paid.

 Children and young people in Scotland will continue to get Child Disability Payment until they are 18.